IFN660-RubberBand/cjpp/flex_source_files/README.md

 # flex
 C++ code for implementing Flex

-1) Add the "lexer.l" file to the same directory as "win_flex.exe"
+1) Compile "scanner.l" using command promt "flex scanner.l"

-2) In command prompt, run "win_flex.exe" with the argument "lexer.l"
+2) lex.yy.c file should be generated in the same directory

-3) lex.yy.c file should be generated in the same directory
+3) To compile the flex file, in command prompt run "g++ lex.yy.c -lfl" and it should generate the a.exe file

-4) To compile to create the scanner, move the lex.yy.c and the main.cpp to the same directory as g++.exe
+4) The scanner then can be tested using "a.exe < test.js"

-5) In command prompt, run "g++ lex.yy.c main.cpp" and it should generate the a.exe file
+5) Check the output file to see if it tokenised the test file